falk-m/blog/posts/2025-02-26-uuids/README.md

   return $data;
 }
 ```

-In the example you see, that some random bits are replaced with a uuid version information.
+In the example you see, that some random bits are replaced with a UUID version information.
-For more informations about uuds check the links below this article.
+For more information about UUIDs check the links below this article.

-## Why UUIds
+## Why UUIDs

-Unlike continuous numbers, uuids are not enumerable.
+Unlike continuous numbers, UUIDs are not enumerable.
-So you can use the uuid in urls without give the user informations about the quantity of data rows in the system or the posibility to manipulate the url to  guess the next data row.
+So you can use the UUID in URLs without give the user information about the quantity of data rows in the system or the possibility to manipulate the URL to guess the next data row.

-UUids are practicly collision free.
-Means a generated uuid is globally unique.
+UUIDs are practically collision free.
+Means a generated UUID is globally unique.
-For example, the space of V4 uudis is 2^122 = 5,3169 × 10^36.
+For example, the space of V4 UUIDs is 2^122 = 5,3169 × 10^36.
 In words: "Only after generating 1 billion UUIDs every second for the next 100 years, the probability of creating just one duplicate would be about 50%"

-## bretty print
+## Pretty print

-UUids consists are 16 byte (128 bit).
+UUIDs consists are 16 byte (128 bit).

-with the funtion ```$hex = bin2hex($binary)``` you can converte the binary data to a hex stringm like '8fb12b2f9183456fa50f0b37720710c6'.
+The function ```$hex = bin2hex($binary)``` convert the binary data to a hex string like '8fb12b2f9183456fa50f0b37720710c6'.
-convert this hex representation to binary use ```$binary = hex2bin($hex)```
+Convert these hex representation back to binary use ```$binary = hex2bin($hex)```.

-Often they used seperated in groups.
+Often these hex characters are separated in groups.
-The php code ```$str = vsprintf('%s%s-%s-%s-%s-%s%s%s', str_split(bin2hex($binary), 4));``` convert the binary data to strings like '8fb12b2f-9183-456f-a50f-0b37720710c6'.
+The PHP code ```$str = vsprintf('%s%s-%s-%s-%s-%s%s%s', str_split(bin2hex($binary), 4));``` convert the binary data to strings like '8fb12b2f-9183-456f-a50f-0b37720710c6'.
-To revert the UUD to the binary representation ```$binary =  hex2bin(str_replace("-", "", $str))```
+To revert the UUID to the binary representation use ```$binary =  hex2bin(str_replace("-", "", $str))```.

-## create a table
+## Create a table

-Best practice so store uuids is a field with the ```BINARY(16)``` data type.
+Best practice so store UUIDs is a field with the ```BINARY(16)``` data type.

 ```sql
 CREATE TABLE users (